 Even if the team has struggled in recent years, its star power has never diminished.

-Not limited to club football, the success of the Dutch national team over the previous two decades may also be attributed to the Ajax academy, solidifying its position as the best youth academy in the world.
+Not limited to club football, the success of the Dutch national team over the previous two decades may also be attributed to the Ajax academy, solidifying its position as one of the best youth academy in the world.

 2. Manchester United academy